hyphacoop/handbook/data.md

 Deleting your account on a particular service generally does not mean all your information is deleted from our periodic backups.
 If you have a concern, please email <a href="mailto:%64%61%74%61%40%68%79%70%68%61%2E%63%6F%6F%70">data@hypha.coop</a>.

-Videoconferencing audio and video are only kept briefly in the buffer throughout the call and not recorded.

 The [Matrix chat](https://chat.tomesh.net/#/group/+hyphacoop:tomesh.net) in Hypha rooms are periodically wiped to keep only the most recent 3 months of history.
 However, as Matrix is a federated chat protocol, chat history older than 3 months may be retained by other homeservers, and in particular, public rooms with users from other homeservers.